 The Chiropractic Board is a Responsible Authority established under the Health Practitioners Competence Assurance (HPCA) Act 2003.
 The Board's key function is to protect the health and safety of the public by setting the standards for all chiropractors registered to practise in New Zealand.
-Registration is a legal process, to gain registration, you must meet all legal requirements within the Gazetted Scope of Practice - Chiropractor under the HPCA Act.
+Pursuant to Section 11(1) of the HPCA Act, the Board has one approved Scope of Practice - Chiropractor.
+Registration is a legal process, to gain registration, you must meet all legal requirements. within the Gazetted Scope of Practice - Chiropractor under the HPCA Act.
+All chiropractors registered in New Zealand practise within this prescribed scope of practice.